 Another really cool tool to have in your kitchen is what’s called a bacon (or steak) press.
 One of its many uses is to keep bacon flat as it cooks…it’s especially good for the B in BLTs.

+These are the best pulled pork sandwiches ever!
 One of the great all-time euphoric eating experiences is a slow cooked, pulled pork sandwich topped with my grandmother’s amazing Cole Slaw.
 The best thing about this pork recipe is it’s done in a slow cooker.
 The prep is really simple, the cooking is low and slow (it can be done overnight), and the resulting flavors are really incredible.
 What I do is, after it’s cooked and pulled, I divide it up into serving size portions (4-5 oz each), wrap each in plastic wrap and freeze them.
-When I get that unmistakable craving for a pulled pork sandwich, I just pop one in the microwave, top it with some bbq sauce, put it in a steamed bun, slap on some cole slaw and, in minutes, I’m in pulled pork nirvana!
+When I get that unmistakable craving for a pulled pork sandwich, I just pop one in the microwave, top it with some bbq sauce, put it in a steamed bun, slap on some coleslaw and, in minutes, I’m in pulled pork nirvana with the best pulled pork sandwiches ever!